Short stories by novelist Michael Craft

-My short story “VIP Check-In” appears with the work of 13 additional writers in Palm Springs Noir, an anthology published by Akashic Books in July 2021.
-Mystery Scene Magazine praised “VIP Check-In” as “excellent.”
-I now plan to develop the story into a full-length novel that could also be the basis for a new series.
+My short story “VIP Check-In” appears with the work of 13 other writers in Palm Springs Noir, an anthology published by Akashic Books in July 2021.
+The short story was singled out as “delightful” by the Los Angeles Times and “excellent” by Mystery Scene Magazine.
+I now plan to develop the story into a full-length novel and possibly a new series.

 The list of authors contributing to Palm Springs Noir places me among some very good company:

 Chris J. Bahnsen, Eric Beetner, Rob Bowman, Michael Craft, Barbara DeMarco-Barrett (editor and contributor), Alex Espinoza, Janet Fitch, Tod Goldberg, J.D.
 Horn, Ken Layne, T. Jefferson Parker, Rob Roberge, Eduardo Santiago, and Kelly Shire.